coleifer/peewee/docs/peewee/framework_integration.rst

 connection is handled properly.

-These steps will ensure that regardless of whether you're using a simple :class:`SqliteDatabase` or a :class:`PooledPostgresqlDatabase`, peewee will handle the connections correctly.
+These steps will ensure that regardless of whether you're using a simple :class:`SqliteDatabase` or a :class:`~playhouse.pool.PooledPostgresqlDatabase`, peewee will handle the connections correctly.

 The pattern is always the same: